lamhq/tech-notes/pages/devops/aws/5-database/1-rds/aurora.md

 Data is continuously backs up to S3.

-Consider Amazon Aurora if your workloads require high availability (2 copies of data in each AZ, minimum 3 AZs, total 6 copies).
+High availability.
+2 copies of data in each AZ, minimum 3 AZs, total 6 copies.

 ## Scaling Aurora

 Transparently handle data loss:
-- up to **2 copies** without affecting database write availability
+- up to **2 copies** without affecting write availability
 - up to **3 copies** without affecting read availability

 Self-healing.
 Data blocks and disks are continuously scanned for errors and repaired automatically.